 In addition, political leaders must be aware of the potential risk posed by XSS attacks on any public-facing services they might provide.

-For example, a politician’s blog or social media page could hack using an XSS attack if it is not appropriately secured with adequate security measures.
+For example, a politician’s blog or social media page could be hacked using an XSS attack if it is not appropriately secured with adequate security.

 It could allow attackers to post false news stories or other damaging information about the politician that could damage their reputation or credibility.

-Furthermore, any applications and services a political leader uses to communicate with components should also be secured against XSS attacks, as these can use to access emails and other private communications between them and their members.
+Furthermore, any applications and services a political leader uses to communicate with components should also be secured against XSS attacks, as these can be used to access emails and other private communications between them and their members.

 Finally, political leaders should ensure that all publicly available email addresses associated with them have been configured with proper filtration rules to reduce the risk of being targeted by an XSS attack.

-They should also configure their accounts on social media networks such as Twitter and Facebook with proper authentication settings to prevent attackers from hijacking their accounts and launching other malicious campaigns against them.
+They should also configure their accounts on social media networks such as Twitter and Facebook with proper authentication settings to prevent attackers from hijacking and launching other malicious campaigns against them.